 - We know next to nought about written forms of Black Speech of Mordor, other than the One Ring inscription. 💍

 - Gandalf could have simply said Black Speech because Thorin didn’t care whether it was Black Speech or a First Age south-western Orcish form.

 Let’s see if Amazon’s new series on the magical world of Arda makes the matter clearer.

 Is Orcish only for orcs?

 The issue is not trivial when you consider the huge mix of races and languages in Middle-earth.

-Possibly Gandalf knew some Orkish.
+Possibly Gandalf knew some Orcish.
 He said before the Doors of Durin in Moria: 🧙

 There was a time when he knew every spell in every language of Elf or Man or Orc.

 Maybe he was merely exasperated for not managing to enter.
-However, I am inclined to think he knew some Orkish: according to the book, in the attack the company suffered in the Chamber of Mazarbul, on the other side of the door he could hear ghâsh, which is Orkish for “fire”.
+However, I am inclined to think he knew some Orcish: according to the book, in the attack the company suffered in the Chamber of Mazarbul, on the other side of the door he could hear ghâsh, which is Orcish for “fire”.
 Of course, the damned balrog was about to come… 🔥

 - Sharkû: old man